 - Clinical analyst

-Nursing professionals who have a calling to educate their peers, patients, and new medical students can choose to earn their MSN degree with a Nurse Educator role specialty.
-Nursing schools and healthcare organizations employ nurse educators to mentor, train, or teach in the classroom or onsite.
+Nursing professionals who have a calling to educate their peers, patients and new medical students can choose to earn an MSN in nurse education.
+Nursing schools and healthcare organizations employ nurse educators to mentor, train or teach in the classroom or onsite.

-Some MS nurse education programs offer acceleration and self-paced options so that students can learn at the pace that best fits their life.
-Through post-graduate certificates, MSN students can add a second role specialty to increase their versatility and knowledge base.
+Some MSN in nurse education programs offer acceleration and self-paced options so that students can learn at the pace that best fits their lifestyle.
+Through post-graduate nursing certificates, MSN students can add a second role specialty to increase their versatility and knowledge base.

 Advantages of Completing a Master’s Degree in Nursing

-More career options.
 You can choose the area of care you’re most passionate about, or you can explore non-clinical areas such as administration or technology.
-Investing in a nursing specialization can help you become a more skilled healthcare professional and make you a more attractive job candidate.
+Investing in a nursing specialization can help you become a more skilled healthcare professional and position you as an attractive job candidate.

-Work on more predictable schedules.
-You can use your MSN degree to show employers that you are qualified to take on management roles and lead a team.
+What can you do with a master’s in nursing?
+Use your degree to show employers that you are qualified to take on management roles and lead a team.
 You can demonstrate your commitment to nursing and dedication to providing patients with quality care.
 An MSN degree can help you qualify to apply for management roles, which often come with greater control over your work hours and days.
-These roles also come with better salaries.
+These roles also typically come with better salaries.

-Acquiring evidence-based practice to provide the best possible patient care.
-This approach to practice allows nurses to assess the effectiveness of treatment plans and recommend changes to improve patient outcomes.
-It can also reduce medical errors, increase patient safety, and promote cost-efficiency in healthcare.
+Generally, an evidence-based approach to practice allows nurses to assess the effectiveness of treatment plans and recommend changes to improve patient outcomes.
+It can also reduce medical errors, increase patient safety and promote cost-efficiency in healthcare.

-Earning valuable, lifelong skills.
-The MSN program at the University of St. Augustine is designed to help you not only further your knowledge of clinical practice but also pave the way to a career in nursing leadership.
-Our curriculum enables you to explore new ideas and learn from master practitioners so you continuously gain new skills to stay at the forefront of nursing.
-Get in touch today to learn about a nursing program to advance your career.
+The MSN program at the University of St. Augustine for Health Sciences is designed to help you further your knowledge of clinical practice and pave the way to a career in nursing leadership.
+Our curriculum at USAHS enables you to explore new ideas and learn from expert faculty-practitioners so you gain new skills and stay at the forefront of nursing.
+Request information today to learn more about what you can do with an MSN and select a nursing program to advance your career.

 Sources: